-18 MONTHS IN PRISON FOR MOSQUE NOISE COMPLAINT
+PRISON SENTENCE UPHELD FOR MOSQUE NOISE COMPLAINT

-Meliana, an ethnic Chinese Buddhist woman, has been convicted of blasphemy and sentenced to 18 months in prison for complaining about the loudspeaker volume at a local mosque.
+The High Court has upheld the 18-month prison sentence for Meliana who was convicted of blasphemy after complaining about the loudspeaker volume at a local mosque.
+Preparation for an appeal to the Supreme Court is underway.
 Amnesty International considers her a prisoner of conscience who must be immediately and unconditionally released.